As publishers seek new ways to drive revenue and personalize audience experiences, one strategy stands above the rest: email list monetization.

 “We can see if a user has an interest in home & garden content vs. travel content vs. sports based on what they’re clicking on,” says Peter Chang, CRO of Likemind.
 “We can even see at a basic level, ‘Hey, does a user like slideshows, do they like quizzes, or do they like immersive content?'”

-Likemind then uses this data to monetize its emails with personalized ads that further increase engagement and retention.
+Likemind then uses this data to monetize its email lists with personalized ads that further increase engagement and retention.

-Meanwhile, Groupon, an e-commerce company, also monetizes its emails to increase revenue and deliver hyper-targeted experiences.
+Meanwhile, Groupon, an e-commerce company, also monetizes its email lists to increase revenue and deliver hyper-targeted experiences.

 “Email is one of our biggest channels from a scale perspective,” says Jon Nolz, global director of Groupon.
 “We send out millions and millions of emails on a daily basis, and it’s a way that we engage with our customer base and provide them with relevant offers based on a variety of different factors that we collect through sophisticated tracking.”

-LiveIntent offers a range of email monetization solutions for publishers.
+LiveIntent offers a range of publisher monetization solutions for email lists.
 With LiveIntent’s Native Ad Blueprints, for example, publishers can build seamless, premium ad experiences while streamlining workflows and unlocking revenue.
 Publishers can also enable multiple display sizes with flexible placements to start reaping the benefits of this new revenue stream.

-So, are you ready to learn more about how you can drive value with an email monetization strategy?
+So, are you ready to learn more about how you can drive value by monetizing your email list?
 Read on here.